Tadcaster: Governance

 Tadcaster gave its name to a much larger rural district council, Tadcaster Rural District and other administrative areas.
 This may lead to confusion when comparing the size and extent of the current town with information for earlier periods.
-For example, the population in 1911 of the Tadcaster sub-district was 6831 compared with that of the Tadcaster Registration District, 32052 (source: A Vision of Britain through time).
+For example, the population in 1911 of the Tadcaster sub-district was 6,831 compared with that of the Tadcaster Registration District, 33,052.
+The motto of the old Tadcaster Rural District Council was "by service let us govern".

 Tadcaster also elects a mayor on an annual basis.